 Professional watercolorists that are looking for a 100% cotton cold pressed paper that performs incredibly well.

 You don’t have to look far before you see in forums, galleries, and even museums that one of the most beloved papers from artists at all levels will be those made by Arches.

-Imported from France, watercolorists have loved Arches for centuries.
+Imported from France, watercolorists have loved Arches paper for centuries.

 For those of you who plan on doing commissioned pieces, the paper provided by Arches is both acid-free and pH-neutral.

-The paper itself should be able to withstand a couple hundred years worth of display time before a conservationist will even have to perform any work.
+The paper itself should be able to withstand a couple of hundred years’ worth of display time before a conservationist will even have to perform any work.